-Huge amounts of grain that are grown are being used to feed livestock when it could be used to feed humans.
-The rearing of livestock also consumes vast amounts of water.
+Farmers grow vast amounts of grains to feed livestock, but why not use it to feed humans?
+The rearing of livestock also consumes immense amounts of water.
 Simply put, the production of animal food is far less efficient than the production of plant food.
 Animal production also has a far greater impact on the environment.

 The Advantages of a Vegan Diet

 The impact that animal-based food production has on the environment is huge.
 Also, it’s a very inefficient way to produce food.
-From global warming to the over-fishing of the seas, the production of food from animal sources is having a major impact on the environment.
+From global warming to the over-fishing of the seas, the production of food from animal sources has a major impact on the environment.

 A lot of the grain that is grown in the world is used to feed livestock when it could be used to feed people.
 Raising livestock is an inefficient way to produce food.
 It widens the gap between those who have more than enough food to eat and those who are going hungry.

 For many people, the decision to go vegan is driven by a passion for the welfare of animals.
 They would argue that raising animals for the sole purpose of creating food is cruel and unnecessary.

 Changing to a vegan diet is a big change to make, so if you are being treated for any medical conditions, it would be advisable to consult with your doctor before you switch.
 Also, tell your doctor if you are being treated for conditions that can be affected by diets, such as diabetes or osteoporosis.